Anasbinfaisal/myTodos_flutter/README.md

 ## User Interface

-Here are a few images that demonstrate the application funcitonalitieis and UI:
+Here are a few images that demonstrate the application funcitonalities and UI:

 <img
   src="/images/IMG_20220920_003903.jpg"